-A calculator with trigonometric functions is essential for this course.
+A calculator with trigonometric functions is essential.
 Graphing calculators are allowed, but not required.
 In all testing situations, your calculator may be utilized for standard arithmetic and trigonometric computation only.
-The use of internal memory for storage of notes is strictly and expressly prohibited.
+The use of memory for storage of notes is strictly and expressly prohibited.